mvysny/ev-fi/_posts/2021-1-15-tesla-3-wheels-jacking.md

 ## Windshield wiper replacement

-The only way to get replacement wipers appears to be via the [Tesla Shop](https://shop.tesla.com/fi_fi/category/ajoneuvon-lisavarusteet/model-3).
+The only way to get replacement wipers appears to be to get the [official Tesla Model 3 wipers at the Tesla Shop](https://shop.tesla.com/fi_fi/product/model-3_n-tuulilasinpyyhkimen-sulat).

 There seem to be no alternatives sold in Finland:
 * The [Tesla Model 3 Reddit thread](https://www.reddit.com/r/teslamotors/comments/e85ugt/tesla_model_3_demystifying_the_wiper_blades/)